Multiparameter colored partition category and the product of the reduced Kronecker coefficients: Preliminaries

-From \cite{OZ}, we know that the structure constants for the basis $\{\tilde{s}_{\lambda} \mid \lambda\in \mathcal{P}\}$ is given by the reduced Kronecker coefficients.
-Then it follows from \eqref{al:twofunct} that the structure constants for the basis $\mathcal{B}_2$ are given by the product of reduced Kronecker coefficients. \end{proof}
+From \cite{OZ}, we know that the structure constants for the basis $\{\tilde{s}_{\lambda} \mid \lambda\in \mathcal{P}\}$ are given by the reduced Kronecker coefficients.
+Then it follows from \eqref{al:twofunct} that the structure constants for the basis $\mathcal{B}_2$ are given by the product of the reduced Kronecker coefficients. \end{proof}